Relations and Derivatives of Multiple Eisenstein Series: Introduction

 \section{Introduction}

 The purpose of this paper is to study relations and derivatives of multiple Eisenstein series, which were introduced by Gangl, Kaneko and Zagier in \cite{GKZ}.
 These are holomorphic functions on the complex upper half-plane that can be viewed as hybrids of multiple zeta values and classical Eisenstein series.
 For multiple zeta values, there exist various families of relations, such as the extended double shuffle relations (\cite{IKZ}), associator relations (\cite{Dr},\cite{Fu}), confluence relations (\cite{HS}), and Kawashima relations (\cite{Kaw}), each of which is conjectured to generate all relations among multiple zeta values.
 However, for multiple Eisenstein series, such a family has not been proposed before.
 In this paper, we extend some results from \cite{BT} and prove a large family of relations among multiple Eisenstein series (\Cref{cor:R}) by showing that their harmonic and shuffle regularizations are the same on a certain domain (\Cref{thm:comparison of regularization}).
 Furthermore, following \cite{BIM}, one expects that there exists an $\mathfrak{sl}_2$-action on the space of multiple Eisenstein series, and in particular, that the space is closed under the derivative.
-We provide an explicit conjectural formula for the derivative and propose, based on numerical computations, that all relations among multiple Eisenstein series are obtained from the relations in \Cref{cor:R} together with their derivatives (\Cref{conj:main conjecture}).
+To this end, we construct a realization of the formal multiple Eisenstein series introduced in \cite{BIM} as holomorphic functions on the upper half-plane, called bi-multiple Eisenstein series (\Cref{thm:biMES}), and we prove an explicit formula for the derivative (\Cref{thm:der}), which shows in particular that the space of multiple Eisenstein series is indeed closed under the derivative.
+As an application, we prove a conjecture of Okounkov on the derivatives of his $q$-analogues of multiple zeta values (\Cref{cor:okounkov}).
+Moreover, we propose, based on numerical computations, that all relations among multiple Eisenstein series are obtained from the relations in \Cref{cor:R} together with their derivatives (\Cref{conj:all relation}).
 Motivated by this conjecture, we introduce a new variant of the algebra of formal multiple Eisenstein series and show that it is an $\mathfrak{sl}_2$-algebra (\Cref{thm:main2}).
 Building on these results, we conclude by defining a new regularization of multiple Eisenstein series, which we call multiple Eisenstein-diamond series $G^\diamondsuit$.